 6.7 Time allowances.
 The purpose of a time allowance is to allow participants a reasonable opportunity to remain on time, penalty-free, without having to drive at unsafe speeds to make up lost time.
 Time allowance requests must be in writing and presented to the Rally Master or designated representative at a location to be designated.
 A time allowance request must state the car number, the place of the delay (in which Section(s)), and the amount of delay requested, rounded to the nearest whole minute plus 30 seconds.
 The maximum delay allowed at any time is 9 minutes 30 seconds.
 No "positive" time allowances are acceptable (that is, no allowance will be made for early arrival.)
 Time allowance requests are due 30 minutes after the team's scheduled completion of the rally.
 Time allowances may be accepted or refused at the Rally Master's sole discretion.
+WHEN the RICHTA RALLY TIMING APP is being used, all TIME ALLOWANCES must be made USING THE APP and in REAL TIME along the RALLY ROUTE.
+The APP allows for 10,20 and 30 second allowances along with the customary 1.5-minute increments, and TIME ALLOWANCES can be removed within the APP in REAL TIME as well.

 Note: Because it not usually safe or even possible to entirely make up a time allowance before the start of the next section or during a section, a time allowance may (and usually does) carry over from one section to another, until the participants are able to make up the allowance by starting a subsequent section early or leaving a break at their originally scheduled departure time to get back to their original position in the rally.
 Therefore, the maximum limit on time allowances is not applied to a sum of allowances for multiple sections, but is applied to the time allowance being carried at any one time.
 That is, a 5:30 allowance is a 5:30 time allowance no matter how many sections it applies to.
-It is also not an exceedance of the maximum limit to take a 9:30 allowance, make it up at the morning break, take another 9:30 allowance, make it up at the afternoon break.
+It is also not an exceedance of the maximum limit to take a 9:30 allowance, make it up at the morning break, take another 9:30 allowance, make it up at lunch, and take another 9:30 allowance and make it up at the afternoon break.